-PO11001 S1 100% -
+P011001 S1 100% -

 This module consists of three interconnected elements.
-The first section covers the political and civil institutions in the UK, an underlying theme being their influence over the processes and outcomes of UK politics.
-A closely related theme concerns the questions: who actually governs the UKand how?
+The first section covers the political and civil institutions in the UK, an underlying theme being their influence over the processes outcomes of UK politics.
+A closely related theme concerns the questions: who actually governs the UK - and how?
 This is an area which is increasingly contentious following constitutional changes (Scottish devolution, new assemblies in Wales and Northern Ireland etc.).
 The second part of the module focuses on social divisions, on how we choose and influence our leaders and on how we maintain civil society (for example, law and order).
-The final part covers public policy and includes economic and environmental issues.
+The final part policy covers public and includes economic and environmental issues.